mongodb/docs/source/administration/backups.rst

 up data stored in a single instance.
 It's possible to lock a single :term:`slave` or :term:`secondary` database and then create a backup from that instance.
 When you unlock the database, the slave will catch :term:`master` or :term:`primary` node.
+You may also chose to deploy a dedicated :term:`hidden node` for backup purposes.

-If you have a sharded cluster where each shard is itself a replica set, you can use this method to create a backup of the entire cluster without disrupting.
+If you have a sharded cluster where each shard is itself a replica set, you can use this method to create a backup of the entire cluster without disrupting the operation of the node.
 In these situations you should still turn off the balancer when you create backups.

 For any cluster, using a non-master/primary node to create backups is particularly advantageous, in that the backup operation does not affect the performance of the master or primary node.
-Replication also provides some measure of redundancy itself.
-However, it is also important to keep point-in time backups to provide for disaster recovery and as an additional layer of protection.
+Replication itself provides some measure of redundancy.
+Nevertheless, keeping point-in time backups of your cluster to provide for disaster recovery and as an additional layer of protection is crucial.